Nutrition for Hard Workouts

 Fueling for Long Events

-During the Event: If I’m in the middle of a 12-hour GoRuck Challenge or a long mountain trail, I keep portable fuel on hand.
-Usually, it’s a “goo” packet for quick energy.
-For multi-hour events, I’ll pack trail mix and a protein bar with a little peanut butter.
-Real talk: goo packs are processed, but they keep the engine going.
-You won’t fit a baked sweet potato in a pack, and carbs are crucial.
+If I’m in the middle of a 12-hour GoRuck Challenge or a long mountain trail, I keep portable fuel on hand.
+It can be a peanut butter and jelly sandwich.
+For multi-hour events, I’ll pack trail mix, beef jerky and a protein bar.

 Keeping Up with Long-Distance Nutrition